Eric Byrnes: Seattle Mariners (2010)

-Post playing career
+Post-playing career

 Broadcasting career

 During the 2006 postseason, Byrnes was an analyst for ESPN's Baseball Tonight.
 He has also appeared on Fox's baseball pre-game show and The Best Damn Sports Show Period.
 Byrnes was a guest analyst for the first two games of the 2006 World Series pre-game show and for some of the 2007 World Series on Fox Sports.
 During the 2007 All Star Game at AT&T Park, he was in a kayak in McCovey Cove with his bulldog Bruin during the pre-game and game itself for the Fox Sports broadcast.

 During the 2006 offseason, Byrnes hosted a radio show on KNBR in San Francisco.
 He had his own TV show, called "The Eric Byrnes Show," which aired on FSN Arizona during the Diamondbacks' regular season.
-The show featured behind-the-scenes looks at the Diamondbacks, as well as Byrnes' personal life.
+The show featured behind-the-scenes looks at the Diamondbacks, as well as Byrnes's personal life.
 During the 2007 off-season, Byrnes began a weekly radio show on XM Satellite Radio, called "Hustle with Eric Byrnes."

 Byrnes was a broadcaster with ESPN for the 2010 College World Series and was a contributor to the MLB Network.
 He departed the network in January 2021.

 On March 18, 2011, Byrnes was hired by KNBR to host a nightly talk show, holding the 7–10 pm slot, as well as doing a Giants post-game show.
 Byrnes began his talk show on March 23, 2011.
-Byrnes occasionally co-hosted the Mr. T. show with Tom Tolbert, and Ray Ratto.
+Byrnes occasionally co-hosted the Mr. T. show with Tom Tolbert and Ray Ratto.
 Byrnes also worked as an analyst for select Pac-12 Network baseball games.